Contrast-induced nephropathy: Decreased kidney function

-To calculate estimated GFR from creatinine, European guidelines use the CKD-EPI formula in adults ≥ 18 years, and the revised Schwartz formula in children.
-Swedish guidelines recommends no specific formula in children because of lack of evidence, but on the other hand recommends GFR based on cystatin C rather than creatinine in those with abnormal muscle mass or liver failure or cirrhosis.
+To calculate estimated GFR (a measure of kidney function) from creatinine, European guidelines use the CKD-EPI formula in adults ≥ 18 years, and the revised Schwartz formula in children.
+Swedish guidelines recommends no specific formula in children because of lack of evidence, but on the other hand recommends GFR based on cystatin C rather than creatinine in those with abnormal muscle mass, liver failure, or cirrhosis.

 Mehran score

-The Mehran score is a clinical prediction rule to estimate probability of CIN which includes the following risk factors: systolic blood pressure <80 mm Hg for at least one hour requiring inotropic support, intra-arterial balloon pump, congestive heart failure with NYHA class III or worse, history of pulmonary edema, age >75 years, hematocrit level <39% for men and <35% for women, diabetes mellitus, contrast media volume, decreased kidney function (serum creatinine level >1.5 g/dL or decreased estimated glomerular filtration rate).
+The Mehran score is a clinical prediction rule to estimate probability of CIN which includes the following risk factors: systolic blood pressure <80 mm Hg for at least one hour requiring inotropic support, intra-aortic balloon pump, congestive heart failure with New York Heart Association Functional Classification class III or worse, history of pulmonary edema, age >75 years, hematocrit level <39% for men and <35% for women, diabetes mellitus, contrast media volume, decreased kidney function (serum creatinine level >1.5 g/dL or decreased estimated glomerular filtration rate).

 Other factors

 European guidelines include the following procedure-related risk factors: